 The artist mixes styles and tags his pictures with wry comments and observations.
 Realistically rendered advertisements or posters of pop stars contrast with cartoon sketches of iconic objects or droll vignettes, like a housewife walking her pet pig, a Godzilla statue in a local park, and an urban fishing pond that charges 400 yen per half hour.

-This very personal guide to Tokyo is organized by neighborhood with hand-drawn maps that provide an overview of each neighborhood, but what really defines them is what caught the artist's eye and attracted his formidable drawing talent.
+This very personal guide to Tokyo is organized by neighborhood with hand-drawn maps that provide an overview of each neighborhood, but what defines them is what caught the artist's eye and attracted his formidable drawing talent.
 Florent Chavouet begins his introduction by observing that, "Tokyo is said to be the most beautiful of ugly cities."
-With wit, a playful sense of humor, and the multicolor pencils of his kit, he sets aside the question of urban ugliness or beauty and captures the Japanese essence of a great city in this truly vital portrait.
+With wit, a playful sense of humor, and the multicolor pencils of his kit, he sets aside the question of urban ugliness or beauty and captures the Japanese essence of a great city in this genuinely vital portrait.

 About the Author: Florent Chavouet is a young graphic artist and author living in Paris.
 When he returned from Japan, he realized that all the observing and sketching he had done in Tokyo led to his evolution as an artist.
 This is his first book. florentchavouet.com